russhwolf/multiplatform-settings/README.md

 # Multiplatform Settings

 This is a Kotlin library for Multiplatform mobile apps, so that common code can persist key-value data.
-It stores things using SharedPreferences on Android and UserDefaults on iOS.
+It stores things using SharedPreferences on Android and NSUserDefaults on iOS.

 ## Adding to your project
 First, add the multiplatform-settings bintray url to the `repositories` block of any module using it.